iMoonLab/PVRNet/README.md

     ```mkdir -p data result/ckpt```

 + Train PVRNet.
-This would use pretrained MVCNN model and DGCNN model that saved in ./result/ckpt:
+This would use pretrained MVCNN model and DGCNN model saved in ./result/ckpt:

     ``` python train_pvrnet.py```

++ If validate the performance of PVRNet with our pretrained model:

+    `python val_pvrnet.py`

+    If validate the performance of pretrained MVCNN and DGCNN models:
+    ```
+    python val_mvcnn.py
+    python val_pc.py
+    ```

 + If you want to train new model for MVCNN and DGCNN: